 This article shows you how to set up Apex One as a Service to synchronize suspicious objects with on-premise TippingPoint

-- Prepare a server in the DMZ that can successfully connect to the On-premise TippingPoint server.
+- Prepare a server (Windows Server 2012, 2016, or 2019) in the DMZ that can successfully connect to the On-premise TippingPoint server.

 Configure this DMZ server’s firewall settings: